 Boxing photography is a high adrenaline fast-paced & highly competitive career.
 But just how do you go from being an ordinary photographer to a top world-class boxing photographer?

 There are several key steps to becoming a boxing photographer.
-It takes time, effort and dedication.
-You need to make sure you have good skills, take fantastic photos of fights.
+It takes time, effort, and dedication.
+You need to make sure you have good skills, and take fantastic photos of fights.
 And find a way to get gigs.
 Below I cover the steps I found are needed while looking into this exciting type of photography.

 If you want to become a boxing photographer, there are stages you need to go through.
 Where you start depends on your current abilities and experience.

 - 2 Practice Makes Pros